TanguyLallemand/Project_kohonen/notes.md

     - n,o,p -> c-cap-alpha

-For protein block a we have a training dataset
+For protein block a we have a training dataset.

+Algorithm:
+random vector file (-180,180), Generate initial map.
+Using training dataset, Calculate RMSD and put it in right cell